Key subgroups in the Polish group of all automorphisms of the rational circle: Abstract

 \section{Abstract}

-Extending some results of a joint work with E. Glasner \cite{GM-UltraHom}, we continue to study the Polish group $G:=\Aut (\Q_0)$ of all circular order preserving permutations of $\Q_0$ with the pointwise topology, where $\Q_0$ is the rational discrete circle.
-We show that certain extremely amenable subgroups $H$ of $G:=\Aut (\Q_0)$ are \emph{inj-key} (i.e., $H$ distinguishes weaker Hausdorff group topologies on $G$) but not co-minimal in $G$.
-This counterexample answers a question from a joint work with M. Shlossberg \cite{MeSh-key} and is inspired by a question proposed by V. Pestov about Polish groups $G$ with metrizable universal minimal $G$-flow $M(G)$.
-It is an open problem to study Pestov's question in its full generality.
+Extending some results of a joint work with E. Glasner, we continue to study the Polish group $G:=\Aut(\mathbb Q_0)$ of all circular order preserving permutations of the rational circle $\mathbb Q_0=\mathbb Q/\mathbb Z$, endowed with the pointwise topology.
+We show that the point stabilizers $H=G_q$ are extremely amenable \textit{inj-key} subgroups of $G$ (that is, they distinguish coarser Hausdorff group topologies on $G$), but are not co-minimal in $G$).

+These examples answer a question posed in a joint work with M. Shlossberg and are inspired by a question of V. Pestov concerning Polish groups with metrizable universal minimal flow.
+It remains an open problem to study Pestov's question in its full generality.